josh-lambda/fencing-tester/JOURNAL.md

 Required maximum resistances are:

-- The bodywire must have a resistance of 1 ohm
+- The body wire must have a resistance of 1 ohm
 - The spool must have a resistance of 3 ohms
 - Weapon resistance of 2 ohms
 - Cable resistance of 2.5 ohms